kwa1/find_A_mech/README.md

 You can name the application "Mechanic Finder" or any of the suggestions above, depending on the branding you'd like to go for.
 This basic frontend setup is also scalable and can be extended with more advanced features as needed.

-Let me know if you need further assistance or modifications!